Configure Health Alerts

 host labels: room = server

-host labels: installed = 201*
+host labels: installed = 201* # Matches all hosts installed in 2010s

-Alert line chart labels
+Alert Line chart labels

-chart defines a chart label called mount_point
+chart has a mount_point

 chart labels: mount_point=!/mnt/disk1 *